 This information is general in nature and provided as information only.
 You should always take your child to visit a health professional if they are experiencing any kind of digestive discomfort.

 The digestive system is a complex organisation of organs, all busily working together to process your little one’s food and provide their body with the nutrients it needs.

 But, from time to time, a variety of factors may contribute to an array of digestive discomforts.
-If your child is experiencing any stomach aches or discomfort, your first stop should be the doctor’s office.
+If your child is experiencing a stomach ache or any discomfort, your first stop should be the doctor’s office.

 Your friendly GP will be able to assess their symptoms and may help to identify potential causes as well as provide tips for relief.

 Keep an eye for the following symptoms as they may be useful to discuss during the consultation: